rcky844/knowledge-handbook/Chemistry/Planet Earth/The atmosphere/Properties and uses of components of air.md

 Oxygen is an <u>oxidising agent</u>.
 It is important for the oxidation for other substances.
 → **Usage**: Supporting combustion, For welding materials

-Oxygen is essential for lots of organisms to maintain their lives by aerobic [[respiration]].
+Oxygen is essential for lots of organisms to maintain their lives by aerobic [[Respiration]].

 #### Carbon dioxide ($\ce{CO2}$)
 Carbon dioxide is a relatively chemically <u>inert</u> gas.
 It does not react with other substances easily.
 → **Usage**: Fire extinguisher, Dry ice

-Carbon dioxide is essential for plants to carry out [[photosynthesis]].
+Carbon dioxide is essential for plants to carry out [[Photosynthesis]].

 #### Helium ($\ce{He}$), Neon ($\ce{Ne}$), Argon ($\ce{Ar}$)
 They are all noble gases.
 They are chemically <u>inert</u>.
 They do not react with other substances easily.